-In a previous post, I argued that management advice books just aren’t worth the paper they’re written on.
+In a previous post, I argued that management advice books just aren’t worth the time you might spend reading them.

-They’re too full of contradictory claims, paradoxical assertions, and other inconsistencies to be at all useful to the aspiring manager, or anyone hoping to become a better one.
+They’re too full of contradictory claims, paradoxical assertions, and logical inconsistencies to be at all useful to the practicing manager.

-In Playing To Win (2013), former Proctor & Gamble Chairman and CEO A.G.
-Lafley writes that during his tenure, P&G’s corporate statement of purpose included producing ‘products of quality and value’ (p.
+- In Playing To Win (2013), former Proctor & Gamble Chairman and CEO A.G.
+Lafley writes of the importance of offering customers “products of quality and value” (p.
 19).
-And yet several pages earlier, Lafley describes pricing a skin care product at $18.99 instead of $12.99 because market research showed that ‘prestige customers would doubt its efficacy’ if it were priced ‘too low.’
-Savvy marketing certainly, but hardly consistent with a commitment to offering products of ‘value.’
+Yet several pages earlier, he describes pricing a skin care product at $18.99 instead of $12.99 not because of its “value,” but because market research showed “prestige customers” would doubt its efficacy if it were priced “too low” (p.
+12-14).

-In What Really Works (2003), author William Joyce holds Dollar General up as an exemplar of good management, offering this quote from the company’s website: ‘We [at Dollar General] believe in emphasizing strengths in a positive and blame-free environment, where accountability for mistakes is processed in a personal and team developmental way.’
-However, when ‘debt soared and the company foundered badly’ following the acquisition of a rival chain—a purchase approved by the former CEO’s own brother—Dollar General’s response was to re-hire Carl Jr. as CEO, who then abruptly ‘fired his brother.’
-Positive and blame-free indeed.
+- In What Really Works (2003), William Joyce holds Dollar General up as an exemplar of good management, quoting the company’s website: “We [at Dollar General] believe in emphasizing strengths in a positive and blame-free environment, where accountability for mistakes is processed in a personal and team developmental way” (p.
+33).
+But when the company foundered following the take-over of a rival chain—a purchase orchestrated by a former CEO’s sibling—Dollar General’s response was to re-hire Carl Jr. as CEO, who then abruptly “fired his brother” (p.
+32).

-To be sure, I’m not the only person to be critical of the mainstream management advice literature.
+To be clear, I’m not the only person to criticize the mainstream management advice literature.

-In Popular Management Books, Staffan Furusten argues that most of these texts propagate ‘institutionalized myths, beliefs, institutions, and ideologies about management…’ Instead of offering useful advice, he complains, ‘some of the bestsellers in the management book genre…should probably be seen more as entertainment…’
+In Popular Management Books (1999), Staffan Furusten argues that most texts propagate “institutionalized myths, beliefs, institutions, and ideologies about management…” Instead of offering useful advice, he complains, “some of the bestsellers in the management book genre…should probably be seen more as entertainment…”

-In Management Gurus, Andrzej Huczynski singles out for criticism those books written by so-called celebrity CEOs.
+In Management Gurus (1996), Andrzej Huczynski singles out for criticism those books written by so-called celebrity CEOs.
 The mistaken presumption, he contends, is that the average person will be able to implement any of it successfully.
-‘There inevitably lurks a sub-text,’ Huczynski writes, ‘that actually implies that you must also be a genius (like the writer) to make it all work.’
+“There inevitably lurks a sub-text,” Huczynski writes, “that actually implies that you must also be a genius (like the writer) to make it all work.”

-In The Halo Effect, Phil Rosenzweig argues that the logic these texts employ is often fundamentally flawed.
-Many authors confuse correlation with causation, he contends, or falsely assume that quantity in research equates to quality in research.
-They also tend to disregard any evidence that fails to support their conclusions – or what Rosenzweig refers to as ‘connecting only the winning dots.’
+In The Halo Effect (2007), Phil Rosenzweig points to the faulty logic these texts often employ.
+Correlation is confused with causation, quantity of research is wrongly equated to quality in research, and any evidence that doesn’t support the author’s claims is disregarded – or what Rosenzweig refers to as “connecting only the winning dots.”

-Finally, Brad Jackson simply wonders if anyone reads these books, much less follows their advice.
-‘On a very basic level,’ he writes in Management Gurus and Management Fashions, ‘no one appears to be sure who reads them, let alone understands why they read them and what they do differently as a result of reading them.’
+And Brad Jackson simply wonders if anyone reads these books, much less follows their advice.
+“On a very basic level,” he writes in Management Gurus and Management Fashions (2001), “no one appears to be sure who reads them, let alone understands why they read them and what they do differently as a result of reading them.”

 Books of proverbs

-In the 1940s, a Nobel prize-winning organizational theorist by the name of Herbert Simon noticed that for many administrative ‘principles’ aimed at improving organizational efficiency, equally plausible, yet nevertheless contradictory principles could be found.
+In the 1940s, Nobel prize-winning organizational theorist Herbert Simon pointed out that for many administrative “principles” aimed at improving organizational efficiency, equally plausible, yet nevertheless contradictory principles could also be found.

-As principles to be guided by, however, Simon understood they are essentially worthless:
+As principles to be guided by, however, Simon felt they were essentially worthless:

 It is not that the propositions expressed by the proverbs are insufficient; it is rather that they prove too much.
 A scientific theory should tell what is true but also what is false.
 If Newton announced to the world that particles of matter exert either an attraction or a repulsion on each other, he would not have added much to scientific knowledge.
 His contribution consisted in showing that an attraction was exercised and in announcing the precise law governing its operation.

-You may be wondering by now what the scholars and other academicians who teach at the today’s top business schools have to say about all this.
+What, you may be wondering, do the management scholars and other academics who teach at today’s top business schools have to say about all this?

 Unfortunately, not much.

-Imagine, for instance, if contingency theory were state-of-the-art in some other discipline – like medicine, or physics.
-In that hypothetical world, your doctor might reasonably reply ‘it depends’ when asked whether that pain in your side means your appendix has burst, and is need of immediate surgical removal, or you simply have an upset stomach.
-Or, suppose an engineer offered a similar response when asked whether an aging, heavily trafficked bridge is still safe to cross, or is in need of reinforcement.
+Imagine, for example, if contingency theory were state-of-the-art in other disciplines – like medicine or physics.
+You might go to your doctor with a pain in your stomach, wondering if it’s food poisoning or something more serious (like a burst appendix).
+And yet all they have to say is: “It depends.”
+Or, suppose an engineer responded similarly when asked whether an aging, heavily trafficked bridge is still safe to cross, or needs reinforcement.

-Of course these things ‘depend.’
+Of course it “depends.”
 But it depends on what?

 Don’t be a dummy